oktadev/okta-blog/_source/_posts/2021-01-13-developers-cheatsheet-csharp-9.md

 }
 ```

 In the previous code example, *EnumerableTour* implements IEnumerable but *NonEnumerableTour* doesn't.
-However, in the test we can see that both types allow to enumerate their cities through *foreach*.
-What makes this possible is the Extension class code, where *GetEnumerator* is defined as extension method for *NonEnumerableTour*.
+However, in the test, we can see that both types allow you to enumerate their cities through *foreach*.
+What makes this possible is the Extension class code, where *GetEnumerator* is defined as an extension method for *NonEnumerableTour*.
 If *NonEnumerableTour* was in a NuGet library, this extensibility wouldn't have been possible previously.
 If you wanted it, you had to change the source code and transform *NonEnumerableTour* into *EnumerableTour*, and recompile the NuGet package (or create a derived type implementing IEnumerable)

 ------

 ## Asynchronous Streams

-Asynchronous streams is a powerful feature aimed to improve resource usage, especially in scenarios characterized by a particular type of data source, known under the name of streams.
+Asynchronous streams are a powerful feature aimed to improve resource usage, especially in scenarios characterized by a particular type of data source, known under the name of streams.
 With the ever-increasing pervasiveness of networking and distribution, the new generation of applications will need to deal with increasingly sparse data.

 Once upon a time, computers got data through perforated cards and spit out results as line-printed-paper trails.
 Then we passed to magnetic supports and phosphorus screens...
 Step by step, we came to these days where almost everything external to the unit we are programming is identified by an internet URI (Uniform Resource Identifier).
-It doesn't ever matter what there is behind that funny string. hat matters is that we can write something like *Web.GetSomethingFrom("some-kind-of-protocol://someone-out-there/what-we-want?color=blue&flavor=vanilla&whatnot..")* in place of the "archaic" *Console.Read()* or *File.GetLine()* or DB.Query("SELECT...").
+It doesn't ever matter what there is behind that funny string.
+What matters is that we can write something like *Web.GetSomethingFrom("some-kind-of-protocol://someone-out-there/what-we-want?color=blue&flavor=vanilla&whatnot..")* in place of the "archaic" *Console.Read()* or *File.GetLine()* or DB.Query("SELECT...").

-Every one of these data exchanges could traverse a large number of routing points, bounce through satellites and be converted several times to different means (electricity, light, radio waves, little messages tied to a carrier piegeon’s ankle, etc.).
+Every one of these data exchanges could traverse a large number of routing points, bounce through satellites, and be converted several times to different means (electricity, light, radio waves, little messages tied to a carrier pigeon's ankle, etc).

 Dealing with sparse and remote data sources has important implications, though.
 The most relevant is, indeed, asynchronism.
 A data exchange is more like a mail exchange than a phone call.
 We send a request to the URI and then... wait for an answer.